 Notice!
-During the early and late seasons, mainly in May and September, the days can feel colder than the thermometer shows.
+During the early and late seasons, mainly in April-May and September, the days can feel colder than the thermometer shows.
 Remember to pack an extra warm layer of clothes if you travel during this season

 We recommend you dress in layers, it allows you to easily adjust to variations in temperature.
 Wear three layers or more.
 To get rid of perspiration, insulate you from the cold and protect you against the wind.
 The layering method also allows you to easily adjust your clothing when the weather and temperatures change.
 Make sure to bring an extra layer if you are travelling early or late season, as the temperature can be a bit lower.

 When going ashore by Zodiacs, make sure to wear waterproof jacket/trousers and tall rubber boots.
 Below you will find some instructions on how to dress in polar climate, followed by an equipment checklist..

 The layer closest to your skin must get rid of perspiration from your body to keep you dry and warm.
 Recommended materials are wool or synthetic materials.
 Cotton should never be worn close to the body.

 THE MIDDLE LAYER